List of tallest buildings in Hong Kong: History

 The first high-rise in Hong Kong was the Hong Kong & Shanghai Bank, completed in 1935.
 The building stood 70 m tall with 13 floors and was in use for five decades before being demolished for the construction of the HSBC Main Building.
 High-rise construction was limited in the early part of the 20th century.
 However, beginning in the 1970s, Hong Kong experienced a general trend of high-rise building construction that has continued to the present.
 This trend is in large part a result of the city's rugged, mountainous terrain and lack of flat land.
 The city entered a construction boom in 1980, which lasted roughly until 1993.
 Among the buildings built during these years are Hopewell Centre (1980), Bank of China Tower (1990), and Central Plaza (1992), three of the territory's tallest buildings upon their respective dates of completion.

 Beginning in 1998, Hong Kong entered a second, much larger building boom that lasted until the early 2010s.
 The second boom saw the completion of the International Commerce Centre (ICC), Two International Finance Centre, Nina Tower I, and One Island East.
 At the height of the construction boom in 2003, 56 skyscrapers over 150 m (492 ft) were completed throughout the city.
 The proliferation of multi-tower, high-rise building complexes, such as public housing estates and transit-oriented developments near MTR stations (known as rail + property development), greatly increased the number of skyscrapers.

-Unlike previous building trends of the 1980s and early 1990s, many high-rise buildings of the second boom are for residential use due to a surge in demand for luxury housing properties in Hong Kong.
+Unlike previous building trends of the 1980s and early 1990s, many high-rise buildings of the second boom were for residential use due to a surge in demand for luxury housing properties in Hong Kong.
 In addition, the closure of the Kai Tak Airport and the relaxation of height restrictions on the Kowloon Peninsula allowed many tall skyscrapers to rise in Kowloon, such as The Masterpiece, Victoria Dockside and The Cullinan, all of which exceed 200 m.
 Skyscrapers also grew in the New Territories, such as the developments of Metro Town and LOHAS Park in Tseung Kwan O. However, proposals for large scale building projects slowed down considerably over the 2000s.
 There has been an increasing community awareness of the effects of skyscrapers on urban ecology, such as changes to air circulation (dubbed the "wall effect") and air pollution.
 No new supertall skyscrapers were built for over a decade after the completion of the ICC in 2010.
 The Mong Kok East Station Redevelopment, currently under construction in Mong Kok, will be the first supertall building to be built in 18 years when it is complete in 2028.

 The emergence of eastern Kowloon as a new business district have seen a commercial and residential skyscrapers around Kwun Tong and Kowloon Bay starting from the 2000s, such as the Millennium City development.
 Additionally, the Kai Tak development has led to the construction of residential complexes on the former airport during the 2020s.